Skip to main content

 Populations at risk

-Whaling is unsustainable—they are long-living, slow to reproduce, and difficult and expensive to monitor.
-While the global moratorium has helped to ensure that many species and populations have not gone extinct, many populations still need recovery and several populations remain in danger of extinction, including the North Atlantic right whales; only 300-400 exist today.
-At the same time, whales everywhere deal with other human-made challenges such as fisheries bycatch, pollution, ship strikes and climate change.
+Whaling is unsustainable—whales are long-lived, slow to reproduce, and difficult and expensive to monitor.
+They also maintain critically important social relationships that are lost due to whaling.
+While the global moratorium has helped to ensure that many species and populations have not gone extinct, many populations are still recovering from whaling and several populations remain in danger of extinction, including the North Atlantic right whales; only 300-400 exist today.
+At the same time, whales everywhere face other human-caused threats such as fisheries bycatch, pollution, ship strikes and climate change.

 Whale tail